ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 2. One program overwrites data of another program in the same memory area.
 It leads to losing data.

-Therefore, the writing requests from all programs should be placed in a queue and executed one after another.
+Therefore, all programs' writing requests should be placed in a queue and executed one after another.
 The OS responses for this job.
 The [**kernel**](https://en.wikipedia.org/wiki/Kernel_(operating_system)) (see Figure 1-4) of the OS provides a mechanism for managing access to the hard drive.
 This mechanism is called [**file system**](https://en.wikipedia.org/wiki/File_system).
-The same way, the OS manages access to all [**peripheral**](https://en.wikipedia.org/wiki/Peripheral) and internal devices of the computer.
+In the same way, the OS manages access to all [**peripheral**](https://en.wikipedia.org/wiki/Peripheral) and internal devices of the computer.
 There are special programs called [**device drivers**](https://en.wikipedia.org/wiki/Device_driver) (see Figure 1-4).
-They help OS to manage devices.
+They help the OS to manage devices.

-What is the difference between peripheral and internal devices?
+What is the difference between the peripheral and internal devices?
 Peripherals are all devices that are responsible for inputting, outputting, and storing data permanently.
-These are few examples:
+These are a few examples:

 * Keyboard
 * Mouse